 According to the WHO, cardiovascular disorders are a leading cause of death worldwide, while diabetes affects more than 422 million people.
-Due to these factors, public awareness towards advanced technologies such as medical telemetry is increasing.
-The growing risk of chronic diseases among people, particularly elderly individuals, is expanding the acceptance of the technology across both healthcare establishments and homecare settings.
+Due to these factors in health telemetry market, the mounting prominence of advanced technologies, such as medical telemetry is increasing.
+The growing risk of chronic diseases among people, particularly elderly individuals, is propelling product uptake across both healthcare establishments and homecare settings.

 Health telemetry refers to the use of radio frequency (RF) communication to monitor patient vitals.
 The technology enables the parallel monitoring of the condition of a group of patients and helps track their locations in the medical facility.
 It has automatic algorithms to detect irregularities in vital signs and an option for patients to call the healthcare staff.
 It also allows physicians to view the history of physiological records as the system can be integrated with the hospital information system.
 Moreover, telemetry helps in the automatic detection of irregularities in the operation of telemedicine devices and the utility network.

 Notably, the rise in cloud computing will provide substantial momentum to the health telemetry market in the coming years.
 The use of cloud-based services is expanding the scope of telemetry in remote diagnosis, treatment, and management of patients.
 Increasing consumer awareness about the benefits of telemetry in healthcare and high penetration in emerging economies will be pivotal factors augmenting market demand.